Spinal Cord Injury

 Victims of medical malpractice have two years from the date they discovered the injury.
 These time limits are called the statute of limitations.

 Florida statutes affect personal injury claims in a number of ways.
 The statute of limitations is one of the most important.
-It’s a strict deadline.
+It’s a strict deadline, and there are exceptions.
 Once time is up, you lose your right to any compensation at all.

 Contact a Gainesville Personal Injury Lawyer for a Free Consultation

-A trusted Gainesville spinal cord injury lawyer at Allen Law Firm, P.A. will fight to recover compensation for your medical expenses, lost wages, pain and suffering, and more.
+A trusted Gainesville personal injury lawyer at Allen Law Firm, P.A. will fight to recover compensation for your medical expenses, lost wages, pain and suffering, and more.

 Our lawyers have spent nearly three decades fighting for accident victims across North Central Florida.

 If you were hurt, you can trust that we’ll do everything possible to maximize your settlement or verdict.
-All you have to do is take the first step and call our law offices in Gainesville, FL to schedule a free consultation today.
+All you have to do is take the first step and fill out our contact form or call our law offices in Gainesville, FL at (877) 255-3652 to schedule a free consultation today.